Chapter 5.20

 It shall be unlawful for any person licensed by the State of Kansas as a caterer to sell alcoholic liquor by the drink, to sell or serve any liquor by the drink within the City without obtaining a local caterer’s license from the City Clerk.
 (Ord.
 1612 § 1.
 Code 1990 § 3-501)

-A. There is hereby levied an annual license fee in the amount of $250.00 on each caterer doing business in the City who has a caterer’s license issued by the State Director of Alcoholic Beverage Control, which fee shall be paid before business is begun under an original state license and within five days after any renewal of a state license.
+A. There is hereby levied an occupation and license tax on each caterer doing business in the City who has a caterer’s license issued by the State Director of Alcoholic Beverage Control, which tax shall be paid before business is begun under an original state license and within five days after any renewal of a state license.
+Said license tax shall be set by the Governing Body by resolution.

 C. The license period shall extend for the period covered by the state license.
-No license fee shall be refunded for any reason.
+No license tax shall be refunded for any reason.

 D. Every licensee shall cause the caterer license to be placed in plain view on any premises within the City where the caterer is serving or mixing alcoholic liquor for consumption on the premises.
 (Ord.
+2531 § 9; Ord.
+2472 § 4; Ord.
 1612 § 1.
 Code 1990 § 3-502)

 5.20.210 Business regulations.